Shang-a-Lang (song)

+"Shang-a-Lang" is a single released by Scottish band the Bay City Rollers, taken from their debut album Rollin' (1974), from which it was the second advance single.
+The song was written and produced by Bill Martin and Phil Coulter, and released via Bell Records.
+The song has been credited as being the "closest both Martin and Coulter ever came to replicating Phil Spector", who was a considerable influence on the song's production and musical arrangement.

-Background and chart success
+Background

 Songwriter Bill Martin described "Shang-a-Lang" as an attempt to combine Brill Building songwriting - in particular the partly onomatopoeic lines of "Da Doo Ron Ron" - with the clanging sounds he'd long heard emanating from the shipyards in the Glasgow burgh of Govan where he'd been born and raised.
 According to Bill Martin: "I couldn't write clang clang because [of the well-known] Judy Garland [song lyric from] 'Trolley Song': 'Clang clang clang went the trolley'.
 So eventually I came up with: 'We sang shang-a-lang'".
 Martin also recalled "shang-a-lang" as a minced oath he'd been wont to use when his mother was in earshot.
 Martin's collaborator Phil Coulter created the track's clapping sound by hitting two pieces of wood together as he had in their 1970 writing success, "Back Home", by the England football team.

+Recording

+The song was recorded at Mayfair Studios in London and was one of four songs written by both Martin and Coulter alongside "Saturday Night", "Remember (Sha-La-La-La)" and "Hey CB".
+Following its release, the band decided to embark on a short holiday before beginning work on the album.
+The band became unsatisfied with the refusal of their record company to allow them to write the b-sides to be included on single releases.

+Bell Records told the band that only one space would be left on the album for an original composition, a statement which saw Eric Manclark almost leave the band unless the "statement was redressed and changed in a hurry".
+Following a series of discussions and meeting on the matter, Bell Records finally changed their minds and allowed the band to include a total of four original compositions on the album instead of the originally allocated one.
+The band returned to Mayfair Studios in London in August 1974 and were given only six days to record the remaining songs for the album.